LightBoy01/ai-job-spot/src/content/briefings/briefing-f602c9424bd0673846a1cd3fe18b4feb235deec4cd12000ebfbd6f19f572f5da.md

   words that come to mind when healthcare IT leaders describe artificial intelligence success.
 While healthcare often falls beh
 ---
 Value, transparency, security, scalability and reliability are some of the words that come to mind when healthcare IT leaders describe artificial intelligence success.
-While healthcare often falls behind other industries in technology adoption, it’s one of the top industries implementing AI tools.
-In fact, it’s one of the top three industries in the use of agentic AI, according to a recent McKinsey survey.
+While healthcare often falls behind other industries in technology adoption, it's one of the top industries implementing AI tools.
+In fact, it's one of the top three industries in the use of agentic AI, according to a recent McKinsey survey.
-However, just adopting AI isn’t enough.
+However, just adopting AI isn't enough.
 It has to work.
 Clinicians want it to reduce documentation burden while improving patient outcomes.
-Leadership wants it to increase productivity,…
+Leadership wants it to increase productivity,...